Sam hiking Mount Washington

 Additionally, after buying a pair of La Sportiva hiking boots I can honestly say I’m 100% a loyal customer.
 La Sportiva is an Italian mountaineering company, so they’ve perfected the art of great shoes for ankle support.
 They run pretty true-to-size, and they even offer a wide-toe option for those who need a little extra wiggle room.

-$ Buy Smartwool Socks on Amazon by clicking here!
+$ Buy Women’s or Men’s Smartwool Socks here!

-$ Check prices on La Sportiva Women’s boots here!
+$ Check prices on La Sportiva hiking boots

 Next up: Clothing.
 Even if you plan on hiking the top of the mountain in the summertime, it can get fairly chilly due to the high elevation.
 Make sure to pack layers in your day pack in case you get cold.